tznyykali/armor-scan-guardian/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+or
+Download the repo as zip file and unzip it.
+Open your IDE and open a new folder, choose this repo and ready to use.
 ```

 **Edit a file directly in GitHub**